futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 There are many of this types of so-called NewSQL projects that are inspired by the Google [Spinner paper](https://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf) and the subsequent [F1 paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41344.pdf).
-YugabyteDb is one of them and it was built as a DocDB at first with the support of Casandra CQL language and Redis APIs from 2016.
+YugabyteDb is one of them and it was built as a DocDB at first with the support of Cassandra CQL language and Redis APIs from 2016.
 Postgres 10 was integrated in 2018 and then was upgraded to 11.2.
 The supported features can be found at https://docs.yugabyte.com/latest/api/ysql/.
 It could support [GraphQL](https://docs.yugabyte.com/latest/develop/graphql/) as well.
-Even our system is fundentally different, YugaByteDB is a good reference implementation to help us for initial investigations.
+Even our system is fundamentally different, YugaByteDB is a good reference implementation to help us for initial investigations.

 # Integration